-- Percival Denison, G80K (ex-G2KD, DHX) [EDITOR'S NOTE: Old-timers will recall the "Who was first?" issue revived by Mr. Denison's letter.
-For the inforthe movies, so Panadaptor adds sight to amateur radio-full vision of a band 200 kc wide, showing every signal within that range simultaneously.
+- Percival Denison, G80K (ez-G2KD, DHX) [EDITOR'S NOTE: Old-timers will recall the "Who was first?" issue revived by Mr. Denison's letter.
+For the inforwithin that range simultaneously.
 It eliminates "fishing"...it reveals short calls...holes in busy bands, you can also use it as a percentage modulation indicator or to study signal characteristics of your own and other stations.
 Used in conjunction with any good communications receiver it opens a whole new method of operating to you.
-Until you have tried this new method you can't really appreciate what it will do for your station... no matter which phase of amateur radio is your speciality.
-So why don't you drop in to our store and try it... see how it pulls signals in through all the noise of a busy industrial district ... even on 10 meters.
+Until you have tried this new method you can't really appreciate what it will do for your station...no matter which phase of amateur radio is your speciality.
+So why don't you drop in to our store and try it...see how it pulls signals in through all the noise of a busy industrial district ... even on 10 meters.